microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-04.md

 ![](../Images/04-03-vs-select-web.png)
 - Right-click on Web in Solutions Explorer and select properties.
-- Under Debug unselect the checkbox for Enable SSL.
+- Under Debug deselect the checkbox for Enable SSL.

 ![](../Images/04-04-disable-ssl.png)
 - Click Save.